cschomburg/bin-o-bookmarks/README.md

 * Bookmarks tagged with `hidden` are not visible in your main listing.
 * If Follow mode doesn't find any bookmarks with your tag list, it shows all bookmarks tagged as `default`
 * Prefixing a tag with `-` (negate) hides its bookmarks in listings.
-* Prefix a tag with `!` (unique) while creating a bookmark removes this tag from all other bookmarks.
+* Prefix a tag with `!` (unique) while creating a bookmark to remove this tag from all other bookmarks.
 * Use tag `-follow`to disable automatic redirection if there was only one link found.

 ## Tips & Tricks

 * Group your favorite websites with a tag like `favorite` or `top` and use this listing as your start page in your browser (`/?q=favorite`).
-* Set the query URL (/?q=%s) as your default search provider in your browser to quickly navigate to all your favorite sites/searches.
+* Set the query URL (`/?q=%s`) as your default search provider in your browser to quickly navigate to all your favorite sites/searches.
 * Implement a tag like `readinglist` and use a bookmarklet to save interesting articles for later reading.
 * Use unique tags for bookmarks to quickly navigate to them.
 Especially useful as your personal small URL shortener.
 * Cross-device link sharing: Use a bookmarklet to store a website in an unique tag like `!link` and a bookmark on your other device targeting `/?q=link` to quickly open it.